everweij/typescript-result/README.md

 #### Result.safe

-Functions as a try-catch, returning the return-value of the callback on success, or the predefined error or caught error on failure:
+Functions as a try-catch, returning the return-value of the callback on success, or the predefined error(-class) or caught error on failure:

 ```ts
 // with caught error...